The Terminator: Plot

-The Terminator tracks Reese and Sarah, but it disappears after being shot in the eye and crashing during a car chase with the duo.
-The police apprehend Reese and Sarah.
-Sarah is notified of Ginger's and Matt's murder, while Reese is interrogated by Dr. Silberman, a skeptical criminal psychologist.
-The Terminator returns to a hotel room it has been using as a base of operations to repair its damaged right arm and remove its damaged left human eye, revealing its red, robotic eye underneath, which it covers with sunglasses.
-Just as Silberman leaves, The Terminator arrives at the police station searching for Sarah, slaughtering many officers in the process.
-Reese and Sarah escape, steal another car and sleep under an overpass, where Sarah learns Reese's first name, Kyle.
+Just as Silberman leaves, the Terminator arrives at the police station searching for Sarah, slaughtering many officers in the process.
+Reese and Sarah escape in another car and get to safety.
 The next morning, they take refuge in a motel, where they assemble several pipe bombs and plan their next move.
-Reese admits that he has adored Sarah since he saw her in a photograph that John gave him, and that he traveled through time out of love for her.
-Reciprocating his feelings, Sarah kisses him and they have sex.
+Reese confesses that he has adored Sarah since he saw her in a photograph that John gave him and came to the past out of love for her.
+Realizing that Reese is John's father, Sarah reciprocates his feelings as they conceive their son.

-The Terminator locates Sarah by intercepting a call intended for her mother, tricking her into revealing her location with its voice mimicking ability.
+The Terminator locates Sarah by intercepting a telephone call intended for her mother, deceiving her into revealing her location with its voice-mimicking ability.
 She and Reese escape the motel in a pickup truck while it pursues them on a motorcycle.
 In the ensuing chase, Reese is badly wounded by gunfire while throwing pipe bombs at the Terminator.
-Sarah knocks the Terminator off its motorcycle but loses control of the truck, which flips over.
+Sarah knocks the Terminator off the motorcycle but loses control of the truck, which flips over.
 The Terminator, now bloodied and badly damaged, hijacks a tank truck and attempts to run down Sarah.
-Reese manages to insert a pipe bomb into the truck's hose tube, causing it to explode and burn, reducing the Terminator to its endoskeleton.
-Sarah and Reese initially believe The Terminator has been destroyed, but it soon rises and pursues them into a Cyberdyne-owned factory, where Reese activates machinery to distract it, but it eventually discovers them.
-Reese then lodges his final pipe bomb into its midsection, blowing it apart, but at the cost of his own life.
-Its still-functional torso then pursues Sarah, but she manages to lure it into a hydraulic press that she uses to crush it, finally destroying the cyborg.
+Reese throws a pipe bomb into the truck's hose tube, causing it to explode and reduce the Terminator to its endoskeleton.

+Although Sarah and Reese initially believe they are triumphant, the Terminator soon recovers.
+They flee into a factory, where Reese activates machinery to distract it, but the Terminator eventually discovers them.
+Reese lodges his last pipe bomb into the Terminator's midsection, blowing it apart at the cost of his own life.
+The Terminator's still-functioning torso pursues Sarah through a hydraulic press.
+She clears the press and uses it to crush the Terminator, finally destroying the cyborg.

-Months later, Sarah, now pregnant with John by Reese, travels through Mexico with a guard dog, recording audio tapes to pass on to her son.
-At a gas station, a boy takes an instant film photograph of her, the exact one that John will one day give to Reese, and she purchases it.
-The gas station owner remarks that a storm is coming and she says "I know.", alluding to humanity's impending conflict against Skynet, before driving away.
+Months later, while pregnant with John, Sarah travels through remote Mexico with a guard dog to hide from Skynet, recording audio tapes for her son.
+At a filling station, a boy takes an instant film photograph of her, the one that John will one day give to Reese, and she buys it.
+She restarts her car and drives toward ominous storm clouds.